In this article

 1. Not having a clear expense policy

 Your expense policy should explain who is allowed to make business purchases and what spending limits or expense category restrictions exist.
-It should also clearly outline the approval process, indicate the documentation that must be submitted with each expense, define your expense reimbursement policy, and ideally provide a template or form for employees to follow.
+It should also outline the approval process, indicate the documentation that must be submitted with each expense, define your expense reimbursement policy, and ideally provide a template or form for employees to follow.

 2. Accepting expense reports without supporting documentation